Please fill our feedback form.

 Publication and dissemination

-The accepted papers will be presented during a poster session accompanying the workshop during IROS 2024.
+The accepted papers will be presented during a poster session accompanying the workshop during IEEE/RSJ IROS 2024 in Abu-Dhabi.
 After the workshop, the papers with accompanying posters will be available on the workshop's web page.

 Participation